-These expert packing tips will have you choosing the best luggage, packing for more than one climate, keeping your bag as light as possible, and more!
+These expert packing tips will help you choose the best luggage, pack for more than one climate, keep your bag as light as possible and more!

 There is an art to efficiently packing a suitcase.
 Personally, after years of travel wins and mishaps, I’ve nailed down a routine and have discovered the best packing techniques for all scenarios.

 All of this trial and error has taught me how to deal with, and avoid, broken luggage, disorganized compartments, and accidentally leaving key items at home.
 My years on the road have also taught me how to travel super light; both by going carry-on only and by packing just the essentials.

 Packing Tips Every Traveler Needs To Know

 Choosing Your Bag

 The first step in packing like a pro is to choose the perfect bag.
 What kind of luggage to bring is a decision that depends not only on the length of your trip but also the type of trip.
 For example, business travelers might prefer a small, sleek bag that they can easily shove into a carry-on compartment, while long-term travelers might go for a large, heavy-duty backpack.

 Also, if you’re someone who tends to overpack or who likes to buy souvenirs, then I suggest purchasing either a soft shell bag or a hard shell with expandable features.
 Conversely, if you want to ensure that your belongings stay safe and that you stick to a small number of items, then a standard hard shell is the way to go.

 No matter where you’re headed, starting your packing with an informed list is a great way to keep yourself organized.
 Every destination and situation requires a unique packing job, and using lists will make sure you pack destination-specific items that you might not have otherwise thought to bring.
 Even after all my travel experience, I still use packing lists for peace of mind.